manpaco/cbcenter/README.md

 # cbcenter

+Manage your favorite rooms.

-Copyright Chaturbate.com.
-All Rights Reserved.
-Do not distribute the content obtained with this program without the user's consent.
+WARNING: Do not distribute the content obtained with this program without the user's consent.

 ## Usage